• Add description, images, menus and links to your mega menu

 Extratropical cyclones are major weather-makers across the middle latitudes of the planet, particularly in winter.
 Like hurricanes, they feature winds rotating around a low-pressure center; in the Northern Hemisphere, that rotation is counterclockwise.
 Unlike hurricanes, these storms develop from strong contrasts in temperature across the polar front, the threshold between cold poleward air and tropical air to the south.
 They may be enormous, much bigger than hurricanes but not so ferocious, gale-wise.

 The Pacific Northwest often receives the full thwack of extratropical cyclones generated in the Gulf of Alaska and thrown southeastward by the Aleutian Low (a semipermanent winter low-pressure cell of the North Pacific).
 The strongest of these can be hardcore meteorological disturbances, sometimes called Northwest windstorms, Pacific cyclones, or—more colloquially—“Big Blows.”
-Probably the best-known Big Blow is the Columbus Day Storm of 1962, which as University of Washington meteorologist Cliff Mass notes was both the most powerful storm to hit the Northwest in recorded history and likely the most significant non-hurricane storm to impact the Lower 48 states in the 20thcentury.
+Probably the best-known Big Blow is the Columbus Day Storm of 1962, which as University of Washington meteorologist Cliff Mass notes was both the most powerful storm to hit the Northwest in recorded history and likely the most significant non-hurricane storm to impact the Lower 48 states in the 20th century.
 Cape Blanco on the southern Oregon Coast registered a wind speed of more than 145 miles per hour during this storm, which caused significant damage from Northern California to southwestern British Columbia.

 Blizzards, Snowstorms, Ice Storms